Dan Miller (sportscaster): Memorable calls

 Three receivers to the right side.
 They'll flood the right.
 The Lions showing three down linemen.
 Campbell out of the shotgun.
 Fourth-and-10.
 Eight seconds left.
 Campbell back, throws underneath.
 It's a hook and lateral and they get it to...
 Betts, and Betts is going to be taken down.
 It's going to be a first down but it doesn't matter.
 Three zeros on the clock.
 Game over.
 Losing streak over.
 Nightmare over.
 The Lions win it, 19-14!

-— Dan Miller, September 27, 2009 on the Detroit Lions Radio Network.